ShMcK/ng2Challenges/README.md

 ## About
 I've created a series of challenges, and feel free to add your own.
 Challenges include javascript setup, css styles and comments to explain and help.

-The documents are fully editable. **Fork your solution**, complete or incomplete, and post the link below the challenge.
+The documents are fully editable. **Fork your solution**, complete or incomplete, and **post the link to your solution below the challenge**.
 The key to learning is to struggle, but struggling too much doesn't do any good.
-Solutions can help.
-It can also be helpful to see how different people reach different solutions.
+These solutions can help.
+It can also be helpful to see how different people reach different results.

 Suggested solution posting format:
 ```